-- 7.1.1 buy any goods or services from the charity on terms preferential to those applicable to members of the public; - 7.1.2 sell goods, services, or any interest in land to the charity; - 7.1.3 be employed by, or receive any remuneration from, the charity; - 7.1.4 receive any other financial benefit from the charity;
+- (a) buy any goods or services from the charity on terms preferential to those applicable to members of the public; - (b) sell goods, services, or any interest in land to the charity; - (c) be employed by, or receive any remuneration from, the charity; - (d) receive any other financial benefit from the charity;

-unless the payment is permitted by sub-clause 7.2 of this article, or authorised by the court or the Charity Commission.
+unless the payment is permitted by sub-clause (2) of this article, or authorised by the court or the prior written consent of the Charity Commission has been obtained.

-In this article a financial benefit means a benefit, direct or indirect, which is either money or has a monetary value.
+In this article a 'financial benefit' means a benefit, direct or indirect, which is either money or has a monetary value.

-7.2 Scope and powers permitting directors' or connected persons' benefits
+Scope and powers permitting directors' or connected persons' benefits

-- 7.2.1 A director or connected person may receive a benefit from the charity in the capacity of a beneficiary of the charity provided that a majority of the directors do not benefit in this way. - 7.2.2 A director or connected person may enter into a contract for the supply of services, or of goods that are supplied in connection with the provision of services, to the charity where that is permitted in accordance with, and subject to the conditions in, sections 185 and 186 of the Charities Act 2011. - 7.2.3 Subject to sub-clause 7.3 of this article a director or connected person may provide the charity with goods that are not supplied in connection with services provided to the charity by the director or connected person. - 7.2.4 A director or connected person may receive interest on money lent to the charity at a reasonable and proper rate which must be not more than the Bank of England base rate (also known as the base rate). - 7.2.5 A director or connected person may receive rent for premises let by the director or connected person to the charity.
+- (a) A director or connected person may receive a benefit from the charity in the capacity of a beneficiary of the charity provided that a majority of the directors do not benefit in this way. - (b) A director or connected person may enter into a contract for the supply of services, or of goods that are supplied in connection with the provision of services, to the charity where that is permitted in accordance with, and subject to the conditions in, sections 185 and 186 of the Charities Act 2011. - (c) Subject to sub-clause (3) of this article a director or connected person may provide the charity with goods that are not supplied in connection with services provided to the charity by the director or connected person. - (d) A director or connected person may receive interest on money lent to the charity at a reasonable and proper rate which must be not more than the Bank of England bank rate (also known as the base rate). - (e) A director or connected person may receive rent for premises let by the director or connected person to the charity.
 The amount of the rent and the other terms of the lease must be reasonable and proper.
-The director concerned must withdraw from any meeting at which such a proposal or the rent or other terms of the lease are under discussion. - 7.2.6 A director or connected person may take part in the normal trading and fundraising activities of the charity on the same terms as members of the public.
+The director concerned must withdraw from any meeting at which such a proposal or the rent or other terms of the lease are under discussion. - (f) A director or connected person may take part in the normal trading and fundraising activities of the charity on the same terms as members of the public.

-7.3 Payment for supply of goods only: controls
+Payment for supply of goods only - controls